kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/triangle-rasterizer/README.md

 <img src="images/0-rasterization.png" width="75%">
 </p>

 This tutorial is structured as follows: First, you will get to know the principles behind triangle rasterization and the approach we will use here.
 Then we will make a simple, first version of a rasterizer.
 Then we will gradually refine it as we see needs for improvements.
 The focus here will be on correctness - ie that the rasterizer draws exactly those pixels it should, so that there will be no gaps and no overlaps.
-The final section in the tutorial looks at performance optimizations - and as you will see, the changes we make there will give the rasterizer a tenfold performance boost!
+We will also look at performance optimizations - and as you will see, the changes we make in section 9 will make the rasterizer ten times as fast!

 ## Sections